 Child Development Permit Quick Facts

-Teach children from birth to 5 years old
+Support and teach children ages birth to 5 years old

 5-year issuance

-Do you want to work in a child care and development program?
+Do you want to work in an early learning child development program?

 Image by krakenimages.com on Freepik